nmhaga/Flare-Tracker/Documentation/Spec.md

 ####Solar Soft

 //Since the GOES class comes in a string format, we will convert it to a decimal type.
+The first element of the string represent the classification of a solar flare according to the peak flux, ie. A, B, C, M or X. Each X-ray class category is divided into a logarithmic scale from 1 to 9.
+The second element is the class exponent which ranges from {-8 to -4}.

 The module BeautifulSoup will be used for parsing html once the data is already fetched. e.g
 ```python